Chan Sau Chung: Opening of first school

 Chan Sau Chung and three of his batch mates Lam Sy Fun, Hiu Hoi and Chow Sing Fun were selected by Gan Dak Hoi and authorised to teach Da Sheng Pi Gua.
 In 1954, at the age of 22, Chan Sau Chung opened his first school in Hong Kong.
 It had only eleven students nonetheless, Chan Sau Chung was determined to continue teaching kung fu, things remained very slow and low-keyed until the late sixties when monkey kung fu burst onto the international scene.

 Trainer of champions

-In 1969, Chan's student Chan Goon Tai won five straight matches to claim the middleweight title in the Southeast Asia Open Martial Arts Tournament.
+In 1969, Chan's student Chan Koon Tai won five straight matches to claim the middleweight title in the Southeast Asia Open Martial Arts Tournament.
+Chan Koon Tai would soon become a successful movie actor.
 For the next three years Chan sent a fighter who won his weight class.
 After having trained four South-east Asian champions, Chan Sau Chung retired.
 Over the years Chan Sau Chung has trained many students.